sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/singleAudio.md

 The `FilterParams` instance can be created by `new WebAudio.FilterParams()`

-You can find more about properties of compressor at [Filter](https://developer.mozilla.org/en-US/docs/Web/API/BiquadFilterNode#properties)
+You can find more about properties of filter at [Filter](https://developer.mozilla.org/en-US/docs/Web/API/BiquadFilterNode#properties)

 ```js
 // create instance of FilterParams